yoyoberenguer/SoundEffectLibrary/README.md

 ### RMS calculation
 ```
-Use the below algorithm when you need to perform the RMS calcuation for a given
-numpy array data sample or pygame sound object.
 An analysis used for the overall amplitude of a signal is called the root-mean-square (RMS)
 amplitude or level.
 Conceptually, it describes the average signal amplitude.
 However, it is
 different than simply measuring the arithmetic mean of a signal.An audio signal can have